 Not only are they exceptionally rugged and towering, they are one of the main attractions of the area for tourists because as the original limestone has eroded away, caves have formed in the mountainsides, many of which have been developed for tourism.

-After seeing the caves, we were taken to one of the area’s tobacco farms, where they showed us how they harvest tobacco, dry it and roll it into cigars.
+The tobacco farms in this area are one of the top sights.
+You will see where and how they harvest tobacco, dry it and roll it into cigars.
 I’m not a cigar smoker, but Nick is, and he enjoyed the presentation and smoking one of the cigars from the farm.

-They walked us through newly sprouting tobacco and black bean fields and through the tobacco farm property to another cave, where we were led through with flashlights.
+Our trusty horses walked us through newly sprouting tobacco and black bean fields and through the tobacco farm property to another cave, where we were led through with flashlights.
 The cave was really narrow, so we had to squeeze our way through.
-It felt more like a passage way than a cave, but it was really interesting to see.

-After the cave, our horses took us to a little rum and coffee production area of the farm.
-Apparently this farm does all kinds of things!
+Ifter the cave, our horses took us to a little rum and coffee production area of the farm.
 We watched them grind some coffee beans and then sat down for a tropical rum drink.
 Watch out!
 They let us pour our own rum!!

 Following lunch, we were completely tuckered out and ready to start the 3-hour journey back home.
 As we drove up the hillside to get back to the main highway, we stopped off at Hotel Cubanacán Los Jazmines for a panoramic view of the valley.